eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 ## Usage

 > [!NOTE]
-> For more information about the storage provider pallet API check out [the designated docs](./API.md)
+> For more information about the storage provider pallet API check out [the API docs](./API.md)

 ### Registering storage providers